-All NYU Shanghai first-year students will be required to participate in Orientation Week.
+All NYU Shanghai first-year students are required to participate in the Orientation Week.

-This week will help you prepare for your academic transition into NYU Shanghai through workshops, discussions, placement exams, language preparation, and academic advising.
-It will also help you transition into living in a new environment and connect you with your peers through fun events, games, and tours.
+The Orientation Week will help you prepare for your academic transition into NYU Shanghai through workshops, discussions, language preparation, and academic advising.
+It will also help you transition into social life at NYU Shanghai and connect you with your peers through fun events, dialogues, games, and tours.

 During and after Orientation Week, you will also have opportunities to engage with upper-class study away students from NYU’s campuses in New York City and Abu Dhabi.

-More details about Orientation Week will be provided in one of the summer newsletters from New Student Programs.
+More details about Orientation Week will be provided in the last summer newsletter from New Student Programs.

-Each spring semester, New Student Programs selects group of Orientation Ambassadors (OAs) who will help the office provide support to incoming freshmen.
-Each Orientation Ambassador will be assigned a group of freshmen, reach out to them during the summer, and support them in their first weeks at NYU Shanghai.
+Each spring semester, New Student Programs selects a group of Orientation Ambassadors (OAs) from upperclassmen who will help the office provide support to incoming first-year students.
+Each Orientation Ambassador will be assigned a group of first-year students, reach out to them during the summer, and support them in their first semester at NYU Shanghai.

 Orientation Ambassadors are a key part of the Fall Orientation Week and First Year Dialogue program.
 They help new students adjust to the unique cultural and linguistic environment of our school, and introduce them to the diverse community.
 All Orientation Ambassadors are full-time sophomores, juniors, or seniors.
 The selection starts in February each year.
 And the selected new OAs will receive various training in spring and summer.
 If you have any questions about the Orientation Ambassador program, please contact the Center for New Student Programs at email@example.com.